motuncoded/ecommerce_api/README.md

 ```
 POST /api/product
 ```
 - Create a product(s)
+Creates a new product for users

 - Get all products
+Retrieves a list of all products
 ```
 GET /api/products
 ```

 - Get a product
+Retrieves a product
 ```
 GET /api/product/:id
 ```

 - Update a product
+Upadate a product
 ```
 PUT /api/product/:id
 ```

 - Delete a product
+Delete a product
 ```
 DELETE /api/product/:id
 ```

 ##### Catogory

 ## 🔧 Tech Stack